Shopify/github-authentication/README.md

 # Github::Authentication

 This gem allows you to authenticate with GitHub.
-Specifically, as an GitHub app.
+Specifically, as a [GitHub app](https://developer.github.com/apps/building-github-apps/creating-a-github-app/).

 The app works well with the ActiveSupport::Cache, uses retries to mitigate GitHub flakiness, and is thread safe